 To Drag & Drop, or not to Drag & Drop, that is the question

-Often we get asked – and stand ourselves in front of the question – wether to use Page Builders, or Gutenberg Blocks, or to use custom Code like HTML, CSS, JS (and PHP).
-Or in other words, how to you create a website and make it look good, while retaining all the custom functionalities required, and not impacting performance.
+Often we get asked – and stand ourselves in front of the question – whether to use Page Builders, or Gutenberg Blocks, or to use custom Code like HTML, CSS, JS (and PHP).
+Or in other words, how do you create a website and make it look good, while retaining all the custom functionalities required, and not impacting performance.

 It depends.
 TukuToi’s services target mainly logic implementations, so, often we don’t have to deal with the “pretty” aspect.
 Our estimated Clients will design independently (using one of the plethoras of builders or blocks), or they employ designers doing it for them, and when they get stuck on “this can’t be done with CSS/HTML/DnD”, that is where TukuToi comes in.
 So, often we have to add “only” PHP functionality to projects.